-- Committee at the request of a member of the Committee, in which event, a member of the Committee requests consideration by the entire committee.
-If so, the ruling of the Committee by a majority vote shall be final. - 6.040.7.6.
+Committee at the request of a member of the Committee, in which event,] a member of the Committee requests consideration by the entire committee.
+If so, the ruling of the Committee by a majority vote shall be final.

+- 6.040.7.6.
 Opening Statements.
 The University shall make opening remarks outlining the general nature of the case.
 The faculty member shall also make opening remarks to the Committee about the Charge, either immediately following the University's opening statement or at the conclusion of the University's presentation of the evidence, at the faculty member's election.
 Opening statements shall not be considered as evidence. - 6.040.7.7.
 University's Evidence.
 The University's witnesses shall be called and identified, and evidence, written statements, or reports introduced as appropriate.
 The faculty member may question the University's witnesses.
 The Committee may question witnesses or examine evidence at the conclusion of the University's presentation or at the conclusion of each witness's testimony, as it shall so choose. - 6.040.7.8.
 Faculty Member's Evidence.
 The faculty member's witnesses shall be called and identified and evidence, written statements, or reports introduced as appropriate.
 The University may question the faculty member or [his/her] their witnesses.
 The Committee may question witnesses or examine evidence at the conclusion of the faculty member's presentation or at the conclusion of each witness's testimony, as it shall so choose. - 6.040.7.9.
 Rebuttal.
 The Committee shall permit the University or the faculty member to offer evidence in rebuttal of the other's presentation. - 6.040.7.10 [Determination] Recommendation by Committee.
-Following the hearing, the Committee shall [make its findings and determinations by majority vote in closed session out of the presence of the University and faculty member.] discuss its findings in closed session out of the presence of the University and faculty member.
-The burden of demonstrating the existence of an adequate cause for dismissal shall rest with the
+Following the hearing, the Committee shall [make its findings and determinations by majority vote in closed session out of the presence of the University and faculty member.] discuss its findings in closed session out of the presence of the University and faculty member.] discuss its findings in closed session out of the presence of the University and faculty member.] discuss its findings in closed session out of the presence of the University and faculty member.] discuss its findings in closed session out of the presence of the University and faculty member.] discuss its findings in closed session out of the presence of the University and faculty member.] the burden of demonstrating the existence of an adequate cause for dismissal shall rest with the

-University and shall be satisfied only by [elear and convincing] a preponderance of the evidence in the record taken as a whole.
+University and shall be satisfied only by [clear and convincing] a preponderance of the evidence in the record taken as a whole.
 To recommend dismissal, the Committee shall determine that the charge or charges warrant dismissal.
 If the Committee concludes that adequate cause for dismissal has not been established, but that some discipline or penalty less than dismissal may be appropriate, it may recommend such alternative discipline [or penalty to the President of the University and the Chair of the Board of Governors].
 Majority vote should determine the committee's recommendation based on the findings.